dotnet/AspNetCore.Docs/aspnetcore/blazor/state-management.md

 ## Blazor circuits

 If a user experiences a temporary network connection loss, Blazor attempts to reconnect the user to their original circuit so they can continue to use the app.
 However, reconnecting a user to their original circuit in the server's memory isn't always possible:

 * The server can't retain a disconnected circuit forever.
 The server must release a disconnected circuit after a timeout or when the server is under memory pressure.
-The timeout and retention limits are configurable.
 * In multiserver, load-balanced deployment environments, any server processing requests may become unavailable at any given time.
 Individual servers may fail or be automatically removed when no longer required to handle the overall volume of requests.
 The original server may not be available when the user attempts to reconnect.
-* The user might close and reopen their browser or reload the page, which removes any state held in the browser's memory.
+* The user might close and re-open their browser or reload the page, which removes any state held in the browser's memory.
 For example, values set through JavaScript interop calls are lost.

 When a user can't be reconnected to their original circuit, the user receives a new circuit with an empty state.
 This is equivalent to closing and re-opening a desktop app.

 ## Preserve state across circuits

 In some scenarios, preserving state across circuits is desirable.
-An app can retain important data for a user if the web server becomes unavailable and the user's browser is forced to start a new circuit with a new web server.
+An app can retain important data for a user if:

+* The web server becomes unavailable.
+* The user's browser is forced to start a new circuit with a new web server.

 In general, maintaining state across circuits applies to scenarios where users are actively creating data, not simply reading data that already exists.

 To preserve state beyond a single circuit, *don't merely store the data in the server's memory*.
 The app must persist the data to some other storage location.
 State persistence isn't automatic&mdash;you must take steps when developing the app to implement stateful data persistence.

 Data persistence is typically only required for high-value state that users have expended effort to create.
 In the following examples, persisting state either saves time or aids in commercial activities:

-* Multistep webform &ndash; It's time-consuming for a user to re-enter data for several completed steps of a multistep process if they navigate away and return to the form later.
+* Multistep webform &ndash; It's time-consuming for a user to re-enter data for several completed steps of a multistep process if their state is lost.
+A user loses state in this scenario if they navigate away from the multistep form and return to the form later.
 * Shopping cart &ndash; Any commercially important component of an app that represents potential revenue can be maintained.
+A user who loses their state, and thus their shopping cart, may purchase fewer products or services when they return to the site later.

 It's usually not necessary to preserve easily-recreated state, such as the username entered into a sign-in dialog that hasn't been submitted.